starlord-31/Machine-Learning-Zoomcamp-HW/Capstone 1/README.md

 Problem Description: Predicting FIFA 24 Football Player Values

-In this project, the aim is to develop a machine-learning model to predict the estimated value of FIFA football players.
+This project aims to develop a machine-learning model to predict the estimated value of FIFA football players.
 Using a dataset rich in player attributes, including demographics, physical traits, and performance metrics, the goal is to explore, clean, and preprocess the data.
 The focus is on experimenting with various machine learning models and selecting the most effective one for predicting player values.
 The end objective is to provide a useful tool for gamers, allowing them to estimate the in-game value of players based on their characteristics and skills.

 ## Running locally with gunicorn/waitress
 1. Clone this repository on your computer.